- Taste fresh Colombian fruits in Bogotá's most iconic local markets

-Day 5: Day Trip to a Coffee Farm
+Day 5: Day Trip to a Coffee Finca

-Day 6: Guatapé Day Trip & Transfer to Cartagena
+Day 6: Day Trip to Guatapé, Fly to Cartagena

-It will then be time to head to the impressive El Peñol, La Piedra Rock.
+It will then be time to head to the impressive El Peñol, El Peñón de Guatapé.
 This natural granite landmark is a prehistoric formation that rises from the landscape.
 You are welcome to climb up the 740 steps to the top to admire the impressive view that rewards those who work for it.
 Halfway up the rock, you'll see a shrine to the Virgin Mary.

 In the late afternoon, your driver will take you back to Medellín to catch a flight to Cartagena.
 Once you land, you'll immediately feel the change in temperature, as you will have left the spring weather of the mountains for the heat of the Caribbean.

 Day 7: Half-Day Guided City Tour

 This morning, a private bilingual guide will pick you up for an exciting four-hour city tour around Cartagena.
 You'll start in the Manga neighborhood to see the beautiful Republican-style houses and the fort of Pastelillo.
 The next stop is La Popa Monastery, where you can take in sweeping views of the city.
 From there, you'll continue to the fort of San Felipe de Barajas, an impressive remnant of Spanish colonial strength, and on to the Walled City, where you'll see the Bóvedas, another example of military architecture and fascinating history.

 Continue the tour by walking through the Old City and discovering its streets, houses, and churches.
 After a visit to the San Pedro Claver Church, named for the patron saint of Colombia's slaves, the tour continues by car to the modern part of the city, where you'll get a panoramic view of Bocagrande, the beach area, and the island of Tierra Bomba.